smarunich/envoy-ai-gateway-demos/demos/01-getting-started/README.md

-# Envoy AI Gateway with LLM D Inference Simulator Demo
+# Getting Started with Envoy AI Gateway

-This demo showcases the Envoy AI Gateway using the LLM D Inference Simulator as a mock backend.
-The LLM D Inference Simulator provides a lightweight way to test AI workloads without running actual LLM inference.
+This demo showcases the Envoy AI Gateway using the LLM-D Inference Simulator as a mock backend.
+The LLM-D Inference Simulator provides a lightweight way to test AI workloads without running actual LLM inference, making it perfect for development and testing scenarios.

 ## Overview

 This demo sets up:
-- Envoy AI Gateway with custom configuration
+- **Envoy AI Gateway** with custom configuration for AI workloads
-- LLM D Inference Simulator as the AI backend
+- **LLM-D Inference Simulator** as the AI backend (using `qwen3` model in echo mode)
-- Kubernetes services and routes for AI API endpoints
+- **Kubernetes services and routes** for AI API endpoints
-- Test scripts for validating the setup
+- **Automated tasks** for easy deployment and testing

 ## Prerequisites